postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/monitoring-your-api/intro-monitors.md

 A collection-based monitor runs a series of requests from the Postman cloud on a schedule you set.
 When creating a monitor, you choose a [collection](/docs/sending-requests/intro-to-collections/) with the requests you want to run.
 These can be basic requests that simply indicate an endpoint is up and reachable.
 More complex collections can make use of [chained requests](https://www.youtube.com/watch?v=shYn3Ys3ygE), [test scripts](https://learning.postman.com/docs/writing-scripts/test-scripts/), and [environment variables](/docs/sending-requests/managing-environments/) to validate API responses and functionality.

 Postman runs the collection on the schedule you define, as often as every five minutes depending on your [Postman plan](https://www.postman.com/pricing/).
-You can even specify which region of the world you’d like to run the collection from.
+You can even specify which region of the world you’d like to run the collection from (paid plans only).
 Get alerted by email if a test fails or errors occur, or [set up integrations](/docs/integrations/intro-integrations/) to be notified over Slack and other channels.
 All results are recorded on the monitor’s dashboard, so you can view past results or see trends over time.

 Here are some things you can do with collection-based monitors: